 4. Copper Mountain Snow Maze

-ocated in the East Village near the base of the Super Bee chairlift, The Copper Snow Maze is the world’s highest alpine snow maze that is made entirely out of snow.
-It has returned for its second year on the mountain and has doubled in size with 8,000 square feet for guests to get lost in the mountains.
+Located in the East Village near the base of the Super Bee chairlift, The Copper Snow Maze is the world’s highest alpine snow maze that is made entirely out of snow.
+It will be returning soon on the mountain and has doubled in size with 8,000 square feet for guests to get lost in the mountains.

 What’s great about this winter activity on Copper Mountain is that the Copper Snow Maze is free for anyone over the age of 3.
 Just sign a waiver before visiting at the Copper website.